Last Updated on June 6, 2023

 Interview with Professor LaQuita Frederick

-Sports Degrees Online had the opportunity to interview Dr. Frederick in March, 2022.
+Sports Degrees Online had the opportunity to interview Dr. Frederick, Professor of Sport Industry Management (SIM) Graduate Program at Georgetown University.
 Dr. Frederick touched on subjects ranging from character traits that students should cultivate to be successful, factors to consider when choosing a sport management program, and much more.

 Dr Frederick: Sure.
 Over the course of my career, I have held a variety of roles – each experience and organization adding value to my body of work.
 In my early career, like many, I started with assistantships and internships before moving up to assistant and coordinator roles and then onward to Assistant Director and Director roles.
 While that may cover the roles, some of the areas I worked in span sports information and communication, marketing and promotions, as well as event management and game operations.
 And it was exciting then and, even in reflection, now to have worked for college athletics (Ohio State, NC State, and countless NCAA championship and tournament events) as well as professional sports teams (Atlanta Braves, Durham Bulls, and the Orlando Magic including post-season games and events).